 After the Olympics, Oliseh went to Ajax.
-He was voted Africa’s 3rd best footballer in 1998 by CAF all thanks to his consistency after becoming a gold medalist in Atlanta 1996.
+He was voted Africa’s 3rd best footballer in 1998 by CAF all thanks to his consistency after becoming a gold medalist in Atlanta in 1996.

 After contracting a virus in one of his official assignments, camp sources informed that the former Juventus player has alleged occultic manipulations by his enemies on his life and has vowed to flee far from the country to where they could not fly to attack him.
-In his words…

 Prior to the away trip to Burkina Faso for the final CHAN qualifier game in Port Harcourt after lunch, I was struck again with the worst feat of spiritual attack.
 This time, I could not walk and talk.

 The source said that the outspoken coach once allegedly confronted his staff and warned them that there were many witches and wizards who were trying to undermine the success of the Eagles.

 “He warned those fond of putting their hands or finger in their pocket before shaking him to desist or keep their handshakes as he feared they touch objects concealed in their pockets before offering to shake him”, The source said.

 Churchill (photo below) is the owner of FC Ebeidei.
 Churchill’s photos have been used by Nigerian fraudsters who scam desperate young footballers who seek a move to play European Football.
-Below is a photo of Oliseh’s footballing brothers.

 As a sourced claimed, Sunday Oliseh was the one who set all his brothers up.
 He doesn’t believe in giving monies to his family but believes in setting up his family and friends.

 Despite captaining Nigeria during the 2002 African Cup of Nations, Oliseh was omitted from his country’s World Cup squad later that year for disciplinary reasons.

 After missing out on World Cup selection, Oliseh retired from international football in June 2002 for having led the team as they demanded unpaid allowances and dues owed to be paid.
 Oliseh once said about playing in Nigeria…

 As a soccer player, the worst thing that can happen to one is retirement.
 When a soccer player retires, the men who are 65 years old still call them babies.
 This is the case of Sunday Oliseh.

-As Sunday Oliseh retired, his family still had hopes on him for financial support.
+As Sunday Oliseh retired, his family still had hopes for him for financial support.
 In a bid not to get broke, Oliseh told himself, “There is only one way to keep it going;…continue the education.”.

 FACT CHECK: Thanks for reading our Sunday Oliseh Childhood Story plus untold biography facts.
 At LifeBogger, we strive for accuracy and fairness.
 If you see something that doesn’t look right in this article, please place your comment or contact us!.